 Other Bacterial Diseases

-Other bacterial diseases such as those caused by ticks 3 ( ex.
-Lyme diseease, Rocky Mountain Spotted Fever, ehrlichiosis), leptospirosis 4 (transmitted by the urine of infected animals) and more can also result in low platelets.
-Therefore it is important that the patient report all physical complaints to the hematologist as well as a history of animal bites or unusual animal contact.
+Other bacterial diseases such as those caused by ticks3, including Lyme disease, Rocky Mountain spotted fever, ehrlichiosis and leptospirosis4 (transmitted by the urine of infected animals) can also result in low platelets and are typically treated with antibiotics.
+It is important patients report all physical complaints to their hematologist as well as a history of animal bites or unusual animal contact.